isovalent/ebpf-docs/docs/linux/program-type/BPF_PROG_TYPE_SOCK_OPS.md

 [:octicons-tag-24: v4.16](https://github.com/torvalds/linux/commit/de525be2ca2734865d29c4b67ddd29913b214906)

 This field is an array of 4 `__u32` values, used by some operations to provide additional information.
-The meaning of the arguments is dependant on the `op`.
+The meaning of the arguments is dependent on the `op`.

 ### `reply`